trainindata/deploying-machine-learning-models/README.md

-# Deployment of Machine Learning Models
+# Embarking on a Machine Learning Deployment Adventure!

-Accompanying repo for the online course Deployment of Machine Learning Models.
+Welcome to my exhilarating journey into the captivating world of Machine Learning Model Deployments! 👩‍💻🌟

-For the documentation, visit the [course on Udemy](https://www.udemy.com/deployment-of-machine-learning-models/?couponCode=TIDREPO).